Los Altos Auto Repair

 So let's make one thing clear: Your windows.
 Here are some tips.

 • Number one rule: don't use abrasives on glass.
-That means no gritty cleaners that are made for metal.
-Avoid at all costs those dark green abrasive pads on some kitchen sponges that are made to clean metal pots and pans UNLESS the manufacturer specifically says they can be used on glass.
+That means no gritty cleaners designed for metal.
+Avoid at all costs those dark green abrasive pads on some kitchen sponges designed to clean metal pots and pans, UNLESS the manufacturer specifically says they can be used on glass.

-• Use the appropriate cleaner for the substance being removed.
+• Use the appropriate cleaner for the substance being cleaned.
 Special automotive glass cleaners are available, and your Allied Auto Works service advisor can make recommendations.

 • Vinegar can work wonders.
 Sometimes you'll see hard, grayish water spots on your windows that nothing seems to take off.
 Distilled white vinegar (available in the grocery store) gets rid of them safely, quickly and easily.